pujaitridas/10dayschallenge/README.md

 ## Introduction

 This repository hosts the SQL Internship: 10-Days Challenge, which offers participants the opportunity to practice their SQL skills through a series of progressively challenging tasks.
-This challenge is designed to refine your understanding of SQL concepts and best practices.
+This challenge is designed to refine one's understanding of SQL concepts and best practices.

 ## Challenges